MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Experiments

-To show the superiority of the proposed APRE function and the versatility of the MSS method, the performance of PAE, 5 AE-based OD methods, and their mean-shifted versions were compared in TABLE \ref{tab:aes}.
-The results of all MSS- versions were obtained with the optimal value of $m$, and the results of PAE and MSS-PAE were obtained using the best group of \{$\alpha$, $\beta$\}.
-The table conclusively showed that all MSS- versions outperformed their original counterpart with average 20\% of the relative performance improvement on the average AUC, proving the versatility of the MSS method.
-Then among all standard versions, PAE achieved the best average AUC performance, which gained a 29\% relative improvement comparing to the second best method LCAE (0.868 vs. 0.813).
-Among all MSS- versions, MSS-PAE also achieved the best average AUC performance, which gained a 28\% relative improvement comparing to the second best method MSS-LCAE (0.889 vs. 0.846).
-This result suggested that the proposed APRE was effective, especially when jointly incorporated with the MSS method.
+To show the effectiveness of the proposed WNLL function and the versatility of the MSS method, the performance of PAE, 5 AE-based OD methods, and their mean-shifted versions were compared in TABLE \ref{tab:aes}.
+The parameters of all methods in this section were tuned to be optimal.
+The results of all MSS- versions were obtained with the optimal value of $m$, and the results of PAE and MSS-PAE were obtained using the best value of $\alpha$.
+The table conclusively showed that all MSS- versions outperformed their original counterpart with average 20\% of the relative performance improvement on the average AUROC, proving the versatility of the MSS method.
+Then among all standard versions, PAE achieved the best average AUROC performance, which gained a 29\% relative improvement comparing to the second best method LCAE (0.868 vs. 0.813).
+Among all MSS- versions, MSS-PAE also achieved the best average AUROC performance, which gained a 28\% relative improvement comparing to the second best method MSS-LCAE (0.889 vs. 0.846).
+This result suggested that the proposed WNLL was effective, especially when jointly incorporated with the MSS method.